 Unfortunately, the Behr Crackle we found (shown below) is no longer being made but we had enough left for this small project and I thought it would be worth a shot.
 The can was so old that I wasn’t even sure if the crackle would still be good.
 Before using it on the actual cabinet, I tried it out on a sample piece of MDF first – just in case.

-To start, I primed the MDF with Stix Primer since that’s what we’d be using on the cabinet door if the crackle worked.
+To start, prime the MDF with Stix Primer.
+It’s the product we’d be using on the cabinet door if the crackle worked.
 Once dry, I applied a basecoat of the Hillsborough Beige on top of that (shown on the right):

 On top of the Hillsborough Beige, I applied the Crackle medium and let it dry for the specified amount of time.

 After applying a coat of Muslin paint over the dried crackle, I got these big beautiful cracks!
 I was so excited that it worked!